 - Off-Campus Examples: The Buffalo News, U.S. Marshall's Service, Washington D.C. internship program, CBS Internship Program, Target Corporation, political campaigns/offices, Roswell Park Cancer Institute

 Co-ops are very similar to internships, but offer a slightly more in-depth experience.
 Co-ops require learning objectives which can help tie your experience to your field of study and 150 hours.
 Some are paid, although that is not a requirement.
 Students interested in co-ops, should contact the Cooperative Education department, located in the lower level of Seton Hall or talk to their academic advisers.
 The Cooperative Education Department can assist you in locating a co-op and has the appropriate paperwork required for registration.

 - Off-Campus Examples: Buffalo Sabres, Boys & Girls Club, Customs & Border Protection, Niagara Falls Memorial Medical Center, Buffalo Philharmonic Orchestra, Shea's Performing Arts Center, The Buffalo News

 Volunteering is an easy way to increase your work or major related experience, especially if your schedule is too complicated for an internship or co-op.
 For more about research opportunities, click here.
 Opportunities relevant to your major may be available through your faculty, community, or the IMPACT Office on campus.
 No special paperwork is necessary for volunteering, but students volunteering in the community should consider registering their hours with the Learn & Serve Office in Bailo Hall.

 - On-Campus Examples: Working in professors' labs or on research projects, BASIC trips

-- Off-Campus Examples: Volunteering for political campaigns, Learn and Serve opportunities
+- Off-Campus Examples: Volunteering for political campaigns, IMPACT opportunities